Electromagnetic Brakes: Choosing the Right Solution

 - Proportional Control: Allows precise modulation of braking force.

-- Smooth Operation: Minimizes jerks and mechanical stress.
+- Smooth Operation: Minimises jerks and mechanical stress.

 - Versatility: Suitable for winding, unwinding, and tension control.